Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 ### Mutable & Immutable Data types
 Mutables are objects which value can change, Immutable objects value can't change, new object is created instead. \
-Immutability brings safety and optimization possiblity \
+Immutability brings safety and optimization possibility \
 Mutability brings usage freedom. \
 Immutable objects are safe for usage by multiple variables as there will be only reading operation for them.